What Is FOD?

 The AAQSC is affiliated with the Americas Aerospace Quality Group (AAQG), which is a member of the SAE Industry Technologies Consortia and a Sector within the International Aerospace Quality Group (IAQG).

+Have Questions?
 Want to learn more?
 Contact us for help in setting up your FOD prevention program.